fossasia/eventyay-tickets/doc/administrator/configure.rst

 ``password``
 ~~~~~~~~~~~~

 - The database password, if applicable.
+If you use PostgreSQL, consider using its peer authentication and not setting a password.
 - **Environment variable:** ``PRETALX_DB_PASS``
 - **Default:** ``''``

 ``host``
 ~~~~~~~~

-- The database host, or the socket location, as needed..
+- The database host, or the socket location, as needed.
+You can set this variable to a socket path for MySQL.
+For local PostgreSQL authentication, you can leave this variable empty.
 - **Environment variable:** ``PRETALX_DB_HOST``
 - **Default:** ``''``